 As the core collapses under its own gravity, the outer layers of the star may be blown away in a supernova explosion, which is one of the most energetic events in the universe.
 The remaining core, if it is above a certain mass threshold (typically around 2.5 to 3 times the mass of the Sun), continues to collapse.
 The gravitational force becomes so strong that it overwhelms all other forces, compressing the core into an extremely small volume, and leading to the formation of a black hole.

 According to Einstein's theory of general relativity, massive objects like stars warp the fabric of space-time around them.
 The more massive the object, the greater the curvature of space-time.
 When a massive star collapses into a black hole, this curvature becomes so extreme that it effectively creates a "well" in space-time.
-This well is so deep that not even light, which normally travels at the highest possible speed in the universe, can escape once it passes the event horizon, the boundary of the black hole.
+This well is so deep that not even light, which travels at the highest possible speed in the universe, cannot escape once it passes the event horizon, the boundary of the black hole.

 This warping of space-time is a fundamental aspect of black hole theory.
 It explains why black holes have such strong gravitational pulls and why nothing, not even electromagnetic radiation, can escape from within the event horizon.
 The deeper the well, the stronger the gravitational pull, and for black holes, this well is infinitely deep at the singularity.